dougbtv/docker-asterisk/README.md

 ## What is it based on?

+Asterisk 13 has been released!

+* The Dockerfile is in `asterisk/13/Dockerfile` & available with `docker pull dougbtv/asterisk13`

+Dockerfile in the root directory is:

 * Based on Centos 6.5 base image
 * Latest current available version of Asterisk 11, certified branch
   * ...More branches to come in the future.
+* Available with `docker pull dougbtv/asterisk`

 ## Check out the latest build!